intersystems/multi-model-exercise/README.md

 My node.js app quits unexpectedly when I hit 'submit' | Make sure you hit save in Visual Studio Code and that the class compiled successfully.
 I'm on a Windows and the `python` command is not recognized. 	| Be sure to add python to your environment variables.

+## Further Resources

+* Visit [GettingStarted.InterSystems.com](https://gettingstarted.intersystems.com) to learn more about the InterSystems IRIS data platform.

+* The [Multi-Model QuickStart](https://gettingstarted.intersystems.com/multimodel-overview/multimodel-quickstart/) provides a quick introduction to how to use the multi-model capabilities of InterSystems IRIS in the language of your choosing.

+* Try the [Globals QuickStart][https://gettingstarted.intersystems.com/multimodel-overview/globals-quickstart/] to learn about the proprietary data structure that comes with the InterSystems IRIS data platform.